Is Gambling Legal in New Jersey? A Comprehensive Guide (2026 Update)

 Casino gambling

-Casino gambling in NJ has been legal since the 1970s when AC was gazetted as the home of legal gambling in the state.
+Casino gambling in NJ has been legal since the 1970s when Atlantic City was designated as the only location for casino gambling in the state.
 Resorts AC was the first land-based casino to open; there are nine casino resorts today.

-Online casino wagering has been legal in NJ since 2011, though all Internet casinos must be tied to one of the land-based casinos in AC.
-At the time of writing, there are 31 virtual casinos, including BetMGM, Caesars, Golden Nugget, and Borgata.
+Online casino wagering has been legal in New Jersey since November 2013, with all internet casinos required to be tied to one of the land-based casinos in AC.
+More than 30 virtual casino brands currently operate in the state, including BetMGM, Caesars, Golden Nugget, and Borgata.

 Sports betting

-Chris Christie signed a 2012 bill legalizing sports betting in NJ.
+New Jersey was one of the first states to legalize sports betting.
+The state had pushed for it since Christie’s 2012 bill, but federal court challenges blocked it until the Supreme Court struck down PASPA in 2018.
+Today, New Jersey is one of the most competitive sports betting markets in the country.
 As a result, any of the state’s casinos and racetracks are legally permitted to offer professional and college sports gambling opportunities.
 However, betting on college events in the Garden State and out-of-state fixtures involving NJ college teams is prohibited.

 In the subsequent years, the NCAA and the major professional sports leagues in the US engaged in a major court battle to challenge Christie’s bill.
 In 2017, the Supreme Court ruled that the Professional and Amateur Sports Protection Act was unconstitutional, effectively allowing The Garden State and other states to legalize sports wagering.